apostrophecms/apostrophe-documentation/reference/apostrophe-doc-type-manager/index.md

 ## Methods
+### defineCursor() *[api]*
+Define the related type "cursor", so that all of our subclasses automatically have a cursor type too, and it is autoloaded from ./lib/cursor.js if that exists, otherwise given an empty definition.
 ### find(*req*, *criteria*, *projection*) *[api]*
 Returns a cursor that will only yield docs of the appropriate type as determined by the `name` option of the module.
-Subclasses often extend this method to return a cursor of a subclass that adds additional filters.
+Returns a cursor of the appropriate type for the current module, even if it is a subclass.
+Returns a cursor for use in finding docs.
+See cursor.js for chainable filters, and also yielders that actually deliver the docs to you.
 ### newInstance() *[api]*
 Returns a new instance of the doc type, with the appropriate default values for each schema field.